-The decision on a positive conclusion was made after a series of clinical studies in which 308 patients participated.
-These people, whose crow’s feet were in the moderate to deep stage, went through a double-blind study in which their lateral canthal folds were treated at the moment of their widest smile.
+The decision on a positive conclusion remain made after a series of clinical studies in which 308 patients participated.
+These people, whose crow’s feet were in the moderate to the deep stage.
+Went through a double-blind study in which their lateral canthal folds remain treated at the moment of their widest smile.

-Of these, 252 were injected with 30 Spywood units (a unit of measure for botulinum toxin) on each side of the face in a three-phase, double-blind, placebo-controlled trial.
-56 participants were treated in a two-phase, double-blind study to determine the optimal dose of the drug.
+Of these, 252 remain injected with 30 Spywood units. (a unit of measure for botulinum toxin) on each side of the face in a three-phase, double-blind, placebo-controlled trial.
+56 participants remain treated in a two-phase, double-blind study to determine the optimal dose of the drug.

-In a three-phase study, it was noted that Azzalure, compared with placebo, significantly reduced the severity of lateral canthal folds.
-Evaluation of subjects’ satisfaction with the result and appearance of the crow’s feet area after the procedure was defined as a statistically significant difference between the drug and placebo.
+In a three-phase study, similarly, it remains noted that Azzalure.
+Compared with placebo, significantly reduced the severity of lateral canthal folds.
+Evaluation of subjects’ satisfaction with the result and appearance of the crow’s feet area after the procedure remains defined as a statistically significant difference between the drug and placebo.

 In total, 315 people participated in the open stage of the extended three-phase study.
-As part of the open stage, combined therapy was carried out to correct the glabella and lateral canthal folds at certain time intervals within a year after the first control visit (on average, about three procedures).
+As part of the open stage.
+Combined therapy remains carried out to correct the glabella and lateral canthal folds at certain time intervals within a year after the first control visit (on average.
+About three procedures).

-The nature and occurrence of adverse reactions observed with repeated simultaneous treatment of glabella and lateral canthal folds were comparable to that as if the participants in the experiment were undergoing botulinum toxin therapy for individual indications.
+The nature and occurrence of adverse reactions.
+However, Were observed with repeated simultaneous treatment of glabella and lateral canthal folds.
+Were comparable to that as if the participants in the experiment were undergoing botulinum toxin therapy for individual indications.